Riva is built using the Microsoft .NET Framework and Microsoft technology stack. Riva implements security based on Microsoft security best practices.

 Customers have no access to the Riva file system where the log files are stored.
 Because there is no customer email or CRM data stored on the Riva Cloud servers, there is no possibility for a security breach by intent or by accident.
 There are only two Riva engineers who have access to the Riva file system: Our CTO and the Riva Architect.

 Riva communicates with Exchange using the standard Exchange “Full Access Impersonation” method.
-By implementing user impersonation, Riva synchronises each individual user’s account as if the individual user were accessing the system.
+By implementing user impersonation, Riva synchronizes each individual user’s account as if the individual user were accessing the system.
 This ensures that CRM visibility and security and Exchange mailbox access are respected by Riva.
-Using impersonation, if a user modifies a contact in Outlook, the “modified by:” field is preserved in your CRM as the user who made the modification in Outlook.
+Using impersonation, if a user modifies a contact in Outlook, the “modified by” field is preserved in your CRM as the user who made the modification in Outlook.

 From a physical security perspective, no Riva employees have access to the Riva servers.
 Riva Cloud is hosted in the Amazon EC2 Virginia data center.
 As such, Riva users benefits from the following Amazon security: